-So how do we help our children make quality friendships at school?
+If only it was that easy!
+So how do you encourage your child to make quality friendships at school?
 It sometimes can be tricky for children to make friends, maintain their friendships, or navigate any friendship issues that may arise.
 Children need to learn friendship skills.
 These skills teach kids to develop, appreciate and nurture their friendships, and include, but not limited to:

 - learning to cooperate